bloomdata-com-my/datasets/README.md

 #### order_items table:
 ```
-order_items csv has zero missing value across all the columns.
+- The 'order_items.csv' file has no missing values but contains duplicate values across all the columns.
 +---+---------------------+-----------+----------------+------------------+
 |   | Column              | Data Type | Missing Values | Duplicate Values |
 +---+---------------------+-----------+----------------+------------------+